ManjinderS-Hexaware/FirstApp/README.md

 If deploying this app on local system then it will use port number 9000, whereas, while deploying it on cloud it will start on random port assigned by cloud instance.

 ### Deploying application on cloud
-1.Click New on the top right corner and select “Create new app” and give it a name.
+1.Click New on the top right corner and select “Create new app” and give it a name.<br>
-2.Once your app is created then open dashboard of it and inside dashboard open Deploy tab.
+2.Once your app is created then open dashboard of it and inside dashboard open **Deploy tab**.<br>
-3.Select Github as deployment method and select "connect to github" option and provide your github repository.
+3.Select Github as deployment method and select "connect to github" option and provide your github repository.<br>
-4.Once it gets connected to your github repository, enable "Automatic Deploy" option.
+4.Once it gets connected to your github repository, enable "Automatic Deploy" option.<br>
-5.Now we need to tell Heroku that our app is Node.js app so for that open Settings tab.
+5.Now we need to tell Heroku that our app is Node.js, so for that open **Settings tab**.<br>
-6.Under the settings tab locate Buildpacks and click "Add buildpack".
+6.Under the settings tab locate Buildpacks and click "Add buildpack".<br>
-7.Select nodejs from options and save it.
+7.Select nodejs from options and save it.<br>
-8.Now locate"Reveal Config Vars" under "Settings tab" and give key and value of your database connection string.
+8.Now locate"Reveal Config Vars" under "Settings tab" and give key and value of your database connection string.<br>
 9.Go back to "Deploy tab" and select Deploy Branch.